Kuvill/Uptime/README.md

 ## How do you spend your time?
-Uptimer (work title) - tools for recording some PC usage information (like on-screen (focused) window uptimes, browser focused tab and media in future) and present it with GUI or TUI.
+Uptimer (work title) - tools for recording some PC usage information (like on-screen (focused) window uptimes.
+Browser focused tab and media in future) and present it with GUI.

-All data is stored locally, what makes Uptimer completely privacy
+All data stores locally, what makes Uptimer completely privacy

 ### How to build